 Scroll or page down to review the agreement, then click I Agree to continue.
 The license agreement is also saved in the EFT installation folder as "license.txt" if you want to read or print it later.

 The installer will detect the existing installation of EFT.

 Click Upgrade to upgrade the existing configuration and copy your existing Sites, users, etc. to the new installation.
-(If you are upgrading a cluster, refer to Installing EFT in a Cluster.
+(If you are upgrading a cluster, refer to Installing or Upgrading EFT in a Cluster.
 If this is a new installation, refer to Installing the Server, Administrator, and Modules.)

 Click Next.
 If a message appears stating that the SFTPCOMInterface.dll will be upgraded, click OK to dismiss the message.